-Lyndsay Bratton is the Digital Scholarship and Visual Resources Librarian and Arts Subject Specialist at Connecticut College.
-She works in the Instructional Technology department to promote innovative integration of technology into undergraduate curriculum, while also supporting the collection development, bibliographic instruction, and reference for the departments of Art, Art History, Architectural Studies, Museum Studies, and the Ammerman Center for Arts and Technology.
-She is leading efforts to facilitate digital scholarship on campus, building the Digital Scholarship & Curriculum Center’s program of services and supporting the Diane Y. Williams ’59 Visualization Wall.
-She also teaches a first-year seminar in art history on art crime and the value of art.
+I am the Digital Scholarship and Visual Resources Librarian and Arts Subject Specialist at Connecticut College.
+I work in the Instructional Technology department to promote innovative integration of technology and digital pedagogy into the undergraduate curriculum, while also supporting the collection development, bibliographic instruction, and reference for the departments of Art, Art History, Architectural Studies, Dance, Museum Studies, and the Ammerman Center for Arts and Technology.
+I am leading efforts to facilitate digital scholarship initiatives on campus, building the Digital Scholarship & Curriculum Center’s program of services and supporting the Diane Y. Williams ’59 Visualization Wall.

-Meanwhile, Lyndsay is pursuing a PhD in Art History at the University of Maryland.
-Her dissertation-in-progress charts the birth of Czech modern design through the lens of one group of artists, the Artěl Cooperative, whose interests in both native traditions and international modern styles led them to create a distinctively Czech modern brand.
+Meanwhile, I am pursuing a PhD in Art History at the University of Maryland.
+My dissertation presents the birth of Czech modern design through the lens of one group of artists, the Artěl Cooperative (1908-1934), whose interests in both national traditions and international modern styles led them to create a distinctively Czech modern visual identity.